 Nowadays, people want to know who the real you is, not a fake picture, but the authentic and true person behind the brand.
 It’s a historical reversal that is forcing self-discovery and authenticity, which in turn will make the world a better place.
 When people face their internal stuff, the true self emerges and that is where the magic happens.
 Although, it takes courage to go on the journey of self-discovery.
 However, I’ve never met anyone who regretted the process.

-Jacob Dayan is the CEO and Co-founder of Community Tax, a finance and accounting company based in Chicago.
+Jacob Dayan is the CEO and Co-founder of Community Tax and Finance Pal, both finance and accounting firms based in Chicago.

 “While consistency is important, flexibility is the difference between good and great…”